 So I went to school in three different cities, aced my senior year chemistry final, defied Chinese stereotypes and went to design school instead, worked in a record store, graduated from design school, designed Flash websites like it was 2005 (it was 2006), became an account manager, and had a quarter life crisis.

 At which point I thought: "This is a really unnecessary and painful way to become a writer."

 So I stopped crying, quit my job, left Sydney, and came to San Francisco to be a copywriter.

-Funny how life works out in the end.
+Funny how life works out in the end — now I get to flex the sum of my design, UX and copy sides to solve problems.
 And yes, ma, this is my day job.